Basic Policy for Use of Sophia University’s Academic Support for Students with Disabilities

 Support Eligibility

-Students who are enrolled in Sophia University and have significant restrictions regarding the environment and information necessary for their studies due to their disabilities.
+Students who are enrolled in Sophia University and have significant restrictions regarding the environment and information necessary for their studies and research due to their disabilities.

 Goals

-The aim is to support students with disabilities to grow and improve by focusing on the 3 goals that are essential both in university and in life after school.
+The aim is to support students with disabilities to improve their skills by focusing on the 3 goals that are essential both in university and in their life after graduation.

 1. Ability to request help: students learn how to ask for the help needed when in trouble